chaosnative/chaosctl/Usage_interactive.md

 chaosctl [command] [TYPE] [flags]
 ```

-- Command: refers to what you do want to perform (create, get and config)
+- Command: refers to what you do want to perform (connect, create, get and config)
 - Type: refers to the feature type you are performing a command against (chaos-delegate, project etc.)
 - Flags: It takes some additional information for resource operations.
 For example, `--installation-mode` allows you to specify an installation mode.